AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Calendar</td>
-   <td> <p>There are two types of calendars in Workfront: the Home Calendar and calendar reports.</p> <p>The Home Calendar is a personal calendar that allows a user to manage their workload against their available hours in Workfront.
-The user can also integrate their Home Calendar with Outlook (Google and Microsoft integration to come). </p> <p>For more information about the Home Calendar, see <a href="../../../workfront-basics/using-home/using-the-home-area/home-calendar-view.md" class="MCXref xref">Home Calendar view</a>.</p> <p>A calendar report is a dynamic report in which users can view the date and other important details of an event, including the due date, status of work, and the user to whom the event is assigned.</p> <p> For more information about calendar reports, see <a href="../../../reports-and-dashboards/reports/calendars/calendar-reports-overview.md" class="MCXref xref">Calendar reports overview</a>.</p> </td>
+   <td> <p>There are two types of calendars in [!DNL Workfront]: the Home Calendar and calendar reports.</p> <p>The Home Calendar is a personal calendar that allows a user to manage their workload against their available hours in Workfront.
+The user can also integrate their Home Calendar with Outlook (Google and Microsoft integration to come). </p> <p>For more information about the Home Calendar, see <a href="../../../workfront-basics/using-home/using-the-home-area/home-calendar-view.md" class="MCXref xref">Home Calendar view</a>.</p> <p>A [!UICONTROL calendar report] is a dynamic report in which users can view the date and other important details of an event, including the due date, status of work, and the user to whom the event is assigned.</p> <p> For more information about calendar reports, see <a href="../../../reports-and-dashboards/reports/calendars/calendar-reports-overview.md" class="MCXref xref">Calendar reports overview</a>.</p> </td>
   </tr>
    <tr>
    <td>Can Start</td>
    <td> <p>This field indicates whether a task is ready to start to be worked on.
-If the start is ready to be worked on the Can Start field on the task is set to True. </p> <p>For more information, see <a href="../../../manage-work/tasks/task-information/can-start-task-overview.md" class="MCXref xref">"Can Start" overview for tasks</a>.</p>
+If the start is ready to be worked on the [!UICONTROL Can Start] field on the task is set to True. </p> <p>For more information, see <a href="../../../manage-work/tasks/task-information/can-start-task-overview.md" class="MCXref xref">"Can Start" overview for tasks</a>.</p>
    <!--
      <p>(NOTE: everything below is drafted because I created a new article linked above with all this information - it was getting kind of too big for just a table cell)</p>
     --> <!--